tophat/eslint-config/README.md

 ## Usage

-The default config includes a set of base rules, rules for React apps, and rules for Jest tests.
+The default config includes the following:

+- A set of base eslint rules for all JavaScript projects
+- Rules for React apps
+- Rules for Jest tests
+- Rules for web apps

 Extend the default config by first installing all the required dependencies:

 ```bash
 yarn add --dev \